lnmcc/videoPlayer/README.md

 videoPlayer
 ===========

-a very simple  video player with SDL &amp; ffmpeg
+a very simple  video player with SDL & ffmpeg